DominicBurkart/wikipedia-revisions-server/README.md

 This project serves wikipedia revision differences from a given time period, taking an http request with a start datetime and end datetime, and sending the revisions via a brotli-compressed stream.
+In the response stream, each line is a JSON-encoded revision.

 Build the project:
 ```shell